Bacchus Marsh Station

 All trains will continue to use platform 1 at Bacchus Marsh Station until after the commissioning period.
 There will be no access to Bacchus Marsh Station’s second platform until then.

 Bacchus Marsh Station upgrade complete

 Start of project

-The local community and stakeholders had their say on the Ballarat Line Upgrade last year and the information provided has shaped the design for the upgrade of Bacchus Marsh Station.
+The local community and stakeholders had their say on the Ballarat Line Upgrade in 2018 and the information provided has shaped the design for the upgrade of Bacchus Marsh Station.